Good question. There are several types of deck stains available, and each offers different benefits.

 Here's a quick run-down on some of the best deck stains and their differences.

-These products go on clear and add minimal to no coloration to the wood.
+These products go on clear and add minimally to no coloration to the wood.

 Semi-Transparent (alkyd oil)

-They are more opaque in color and the grain is still visible.
-They soak into the wood so never peel off.
+They are more opaque in colour, and the grain is still visible.
+They soak into the wood, so never peel off.